the-leonat/square_dissection/README.md

 # square_dissection
-algorithm for dissection a square in given proportions
+algorithm for dissection of a square in given proportions

 ![image](image.png?raw=true "Title")